beijixiong3510/OWM/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3458626.svg)](https://doi.org/10.5281/zenodo.3458626)

 ## Requirements

-### If the environment configurations are different, the results may vary greatly.
+### If the environment configurations are different, the results may vary greatly  or even failing to work properly.
 You may need to adjust the code details according to your needs.
-The possible reason is that the robustness of the algorithm is not good enough.

-- torch 0.3.0 (pytorch)

 - Linux: Ubuntu 16.04

 - cuda9.0 & cudnn6.0

 - Python 3.5.4

+- torch 0.3.0 (pytorch)

 - tensorflow 1.5.0